 Client and her ex bonded over Disney songs and Neil Diamond, here's what we suggested:

-Client used to ride on the back of ex’s motorcycle
+The client used to ride on the back of ex’s motorcycle

 This step involves having the conversation which the Reengagement Message started.
-The goal of this conversation is to reignite the old spark you and you ex’s relationship had.
+The goal of this conversation is to reignite the old spark you and your ex’s relationship had.
 Like the Reengagement Message, it should have the same casual tone and elicit positive emotions.
 If you’ve successfully self-improved in the right areas, you can use this conversation as an opportunity to drop hints about your accomplishments.

 Like the Reengagement Message, it should have the same casual tone and elicit positive emotions.

 The difficulty of this step highly depends on your ex’s response to the Reengagement Message.
 If their response is very positive, you may have an easy time continuing the conversation (as you’ve done many times when you were together).
-If the response is negative, delayed or contains mixed signals, your next message should calibrate accordingly.
+If the response is negative, delayed, or contains mixed signals, your next message should calibrate accordingly.

 After successfully rekindling the spark in the Reigniting Conversation, it’s time to send a message intended to schedule a time to meet up.

 There’s a spectrum of how direct this message can be.
 An example of an indirect message is

 Some friends and I are going to shoot pool at the local pub.
 Shoot me a text if you’re in the area.